“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “Processed to your mission-queue, Komad.”

-Sofita shifted her eyes to the rocks.
+Sofita shifted her eyes.
 “Our medical and tech manuals are off-limits to helovx,”

 “The need for official sanction is unnecessary.
 Most helovx can’t interpret Ramaxi,” Dag explained.
 “Zhang was capable of reading our language.”